PIGWEB-EU/FAIR-guidelines/README.md

 As illustrated in Figure A1, the metadata applies to the DataSet and provides information for each unit.
-Considering livestock data, a unit could be seen as a single animal or a group of animals, e.g. when they are not easily separable, like fish in a tank.
+Considering livestock data, a unit could be seen as a single animal or a group of animals, e.g. when they are not easily separable, like pigs in a group.

 ## Core elements for storing experimental data